How to Get Better at GRE Reading Comprehension: 7 Key Tips

 Critical Reasoning Questions

-The following are the seven different types of Critical Reasoning questions that you may encounter on the GRE.
+The following are the 7 different types of Critical Reasoning questions you may encounter on the GRE.

-Complete the Passage questions ask you to fill in a blank at the end of a one-paragraph passage.
-Your job is to select the statement among the answer choices that logically completes the passage. - Inference
+Complete the Passage questions ask you to fill in a blank at the end of a 1-paragraph passage.
+Your job is to select the statement among the answer choices that logically completes the passage.

-Inference questions ask you to find an unwritten conclusion that must be true given what a passage says. - Boldface
+Inference questions ask you to find an unwritten conclusion that must be true, given what a passage says.

 Boldface questions ask you to identify the roles that parts of a passage marked in boldface play in an argument.